I get dizzy when playing video games: causes, tricks, and solutions

 • Fresh water on the face or on the temples.
 This cold stimulus reduces the sensation of heat and dizziness.

-If you're going to take it up again, do it with short sessions and specific objectives: a mission, a level, or a section.
-Frequent breaks allow the sensory system to "repair" signals before the discomfort reappears.
+If you're going to resume, do so with short sessions and specific goals : a mission, a level, or a section.
+Frequent breaks allow the sensory system to "repair" signals before discomfort returns.

 Habits and tricks that add up

 Some everyday behaviors help reduce the likelihood of motion sickness.
-Many also work when traveling, where the phenomenon is the same: manage gaze and movement to minimize sensory discrepancy.
+Many of these are also helpful when traveling, where the phenomenon is the same: managing your gaze and movement to minimize sensory discrepancy.

 • Evita reading on the move or play mobile games while traveling; if you're a passenger, look ahead as if you were driving and seek a stable horizon.